Aymen-Mohammed7/Panic-Attacks-Analysis/README.md

 The Power BI report is presented through **three main dashboards**, each designed to deliver an interactive and insightful exploration of the panic attack dataset:

+### 1. Overview Dashboard
+This dashboard provides a high-level summary of the panic attack cases.

+**Key Visuals & Metrics:**
+ - **KPI Cards:** Total Cases, Severe Cases, Treatment Gap, Most Common Trigger, and Average Panic Score
+ - **Cases by Trigger Reason:** Stress, Social Anxiety, Caffeine, Phobia, and PTSD are the primary known triggers
+ - **Cases by Age Group:** Shows the distribution of cases across Youth (18-24), Adults (25-35), Middle-aged (36-50), and Seniors (50+)
-- **Overview Dashboard:** Provides a general overview with KPIs, demographic breakdown by gender and age, and population distribution by severity level and trigger
+ - **Case Distribution:** Visualizes the breakdown of cases by gender and severity level (Low, Moderate, Severe)
-- **Clinical Insights Dashboard:** Analyzes medical and psychological aspects with KPIs, distribution and severity level of symptoms and medical history, and treatment status of cases
-- **Lifestyle Impact Dashboard:** Focuses on lifestyle habits that may influence the occurrence and severity of panic attacks like sleep hours, caffeine and alcohol consumption, and exercise frequency
-- **Filters Panel:** Added to each page for interactive data exploration, and personalized insights

-**Dashboard Preview**
+**Dashboard Preview:**

-Overview Dashboard:

 ![Overview Dashboard Screenshot](powerbi/overview-dashboard.png)

-Clinical Insights Dashboard:
+### 2. Clinical Insights Dashboard
+This dashboard focuses on the clinical aspects of the panic attack cases, including symptoms and medical history.

+**Key Visuals & Metrics:**
+ - **KPI Cards:** Priority Cases, Multi Symptoms Cases, Average Heart Rate, Average Panic Duration, and Average Panic Frequency
+ - **Symptom Frequency:** Displays the most common symptoms, such as Sweating, Shortness of Breath, and Dizziness
+ - **Panic Symptoms by Severity:** A Sankey diagram showing the flow from medical history to symptom to severity level
+ - **Treatment Adoption:** Compares the adoption rates of Therapy vs. Medication
+ - **Cases by Medical History:** Breaks down cases based on pre-existing conditions like Anxiety, Depression, and PTSD

+**Dashboard Preview:**

 ![Clinical Insights Dashboard Screenshot](powerbi/clinical-insights-dashboard.png)

-Lifestyle Impact Dashboard:
+### 3. Lifestyle Impact Dashboard
+This dashboard explores the relationship between lifestyle factors and panic attack severity.

+**Key Visuals & Metrics:**
+ - **KPI Cards:** Highlights counts of individuals with high caffeine intake, low sleep, low exercise, high alcohol consumption, and smokers
+ - **Panic Severity by Sleep Hours:** Shows a correlation between average sleep hours and the severity of panic attacks
+ - **Panic Score by Alcohol Consumption:** Visualizes how the average panic score varies with alcohol intake
+ - **Caffeine Intake vs. Panic Score:** A scatter plot showing the relationship between caffeine consumption and panic scores, segmented by trigger
+ - **Panic Score by Exercise Frequency:** Illustrates how often individuals exercise correlates with their panic score

+**Dashboard Preview:**

 ![Lifestyle Impact Dashboard Screenshot](powerbi/lifestyle-impact-dashboard.png)

+### 4. Filters Panel
+Added to each page for interactive data exploration, and personalized insights.

-Power BI file: [Panic Attack Analysis](powerbi) or [Download from Google Drive](https://drive.google.com/file/d/1FRow2m7r3SgTR59zlJtXMYJ6HnDsM3h1/view?usp=sharing)
+*Power BI file:* [Panic Attack Analysis](powerbi) or [Download from Google Drive](https://drive.google.com/file/d/1FRow2m7r3SgTR59zlJtXMYJ6HnDsM3h1/view?usp=sharing)

 ---